Judge Advocate’s log, Stardate 54325.4: I have finished my review of the incident that led to the loss of the Hainan.

 “From the amount of foiliage around it,” Roslyn noted as she started down, “it appears to have been there a while.”

 Patrick entered the astrometrics lab.
 He had spent the past three hours in his meeting with Starfleet Intelligence.
-"We've got some new data from intel.
-I've got a green board to share some of this data in hopes we can find a pattern."
+“We’ve got some new data from intel.
+I’ve got the green light to share some of this data in hopes we can find a pattern.”

 “What have you got, sir.”

 “The Vredo organization has got bandits running roughshod throughout the area,” he said.
 “Computer, bring up the flight plan from the Starfleet Intelligence report of Stardate 54328.1.
 Authorization: Ingrum-Seven-Seven-Tango-Alpha.”

 Sarah watched as groups of lines flowed across the main screen in astrometrics.
 “This does seem to be a very broad coverage pattern.
 Computer, overlay warp current data for the section of space seen here.”
 The display added various shades of blue, along with yellow arrows indicating current direction.
 “It appears that this organization has a good set of stellar cartographers.
 These current charts have been compiled from our presence in the area, but they haven’t been published for civilian use.

 “They did have a mole in Starfleet,” Patrick noted. “they could have stolen our star charts.”

 “No, these charts are practically unique to us,” Sarah noted.
 “And I work with Sara every day to identify possible leaks.
 They are definitely doing a clean room study in hopes they can control this region of space.”